-Kristin Sgarro (she/they) is a queer actor, musician, and emcee in New York City.
+Kristin KP Sgarro (they/them) is a nonbinary actor, musician, and emcee in New York City.

-As a musician, Kristin works in venues all over the city, and has composed original music and arranged music for many independent NYC theater companies, including Match: Lit (As You Like It, Othello), AMiOS' SHOTZ! series ("Shared Communal Space", And SHOTZ!
-For Something Virtually Different), Everyday Inferno (Iphigenia Among the Taurians’ a cappella chorus), and for Victoria M. Fragnito's new play, Scar Tissue, among others.
+As a musician, Kristin works in venues all over the city, and has composed original music and arranged music for many independent NYC theater companies, including Match: Lit (Twelfth Night, As You Like It, Othello), AMiOS' SHOTZ! series ("Shared Communal Space", And SHOTZ!
+For Something Virtually Different), Everyday Inferno (Iphigenia Among the Taurians’ a cappella chorus), Victoria Fragnito's Scar Tissue, and most recently for Queens College's production of A Midsummer Night's Dream at Kupferberg Center for the Arts.
 Select MD credits include The Last Five Years (reorchestrations and new arrangements, conductor/live piano), Assassins, Captain Louie (Conductor/Piano 1 for live remote orchestra), Schoolhouse Rock Live!, A Year With Frog And Toad, and one-woman Fringe favorites Fate, Fury, and Musical Theater and Monica Lewinsky Sings Your Heart Out!.